-During the late summer into early Autumn months we are blessed to have peppers galore!
-In the 2016 vegetable garden I totally cut back only planting two rows that were about 10 feet long.
+During the late summer into early Autumn months, we are blessed to have peppers galore!
+In the 2016 vegetable garden, I totally cut back only planting two rows that were about 10 feet long.
 My family loves this Quinoa & Bean Stuffed Anaheim Peppers recipe I came up with using what we had in the garden and pantry.

-Peppers are always my ‘super heroes’ in the garden as the growing season outdoors comes to an end.
+Peppers are always my ‘superheroes’ in the garden as the growing season outdoors comes to an end.
 Curious about the jalapeno cracks?
 The cracks usually appear when the pepper starts to turn from green to red.
 I find with the jalapenos I grow the peppers with cracks are something hotter to taste.

-How to Make Quinoa & Bean Stuffed Anaheim Peppers[/alert-announce]
+How to Make Quinoa & Bean Stuffed Peppers

 Since I grow peppers, toward the end of the season I get very creative when adding them to menus.
-I will put the anaheim peppers in breakfast, dinner and lunch on some days.
+I will put the anaheim peppers in breakfast, dinner, and lunch on some days.
 This pepper variety is mild, sweet and packs a little kick later in the growing season here in Ohio.
 Below is a healthy twist to the traditional stuffed green peppers I grew up on.
 You can omit the cheese in the recipe below making it totally vegan!

 Most peppers are high in Vitamin C, A and B so they are good for you.
 I recommend the Anaheim pepper for home gardeners because it is easy to grow in raised beds and out in a traditional vegetable garden that gets full sun.

-[alert-announce]Photos of Recipe Construction[/alert-announce]
+Photos of Recipe Construction

-Below are a few of the photos I took with my iPhone while preparing the Quinoa & Beans Stuffed Anaheim Peppers recipe.
-I wish you could smell the kitchen when the fresh vegetables are being sauted and then baked in this recipe.
+Below are a few of the photos I took with my iPhone while preparing the Quinoa & Beans Stuffed Peppers recipe.
+I wish you could smell the kitchen when the fresh vegetables are being sauteed and then baked in this recipe.